maxpou-slides/vuejs-training/docs/part-6.md

 }
 ```

-...what bout load hostel method?
+...what about load hostel method?
 This operation is asynchronous.
 That why, it should be on the actions part!

 ### Vuex: actions